sjefsharp/az204/AZ-204 Create Azure App Service web apps.md

 #### Why use the built-in authentication?
 You are not required to use App Service for authentication and authorisation.

-The built-in authtentication feature for App Service and Azure Functions can save you time and effort by providing out-of-the-box authentication with federated identity providers, allowing you to focus on the rest of your application.
+The built-in authentication feature for App Service and Azure Functions can save you time and effort by providing out-of-the-box authentication with federated identity providers, allowing you to focus on the rest of your application.
--Azure App Service allows you to integrate a variety of auth capabilities into your web apps or API without implementing them yourself.
+- Azure App Service allows you to integrate a variety of auth capabilities into your web apps or API without implementing them yourself.
 - It's built directly into the platform and doesn't require any particular language, SDK, security expertise, or even any code to utilize.
 - You can integratie with multiple login providers.
 #### Identity providers